 What is the ’spike’ spurious emission bandwidth compared with the receiver bandwidth, what sort of bandwidth adjustment should be applied?

-How the does receiver behave to a ’spike’ spurious emission, for example with in systems such as OFDM victim does it only impact a single carrier and therefore have minimal impact?
+How does the receiver behave to a ’spike’ spurious emission, for example with in systems such as OFDM victim does it only impact a single carrier and therefore have minimal impact?

 If the levels of unwanted emissions in the spurious domain are based on conducted levels, is the antenna performance / selectivity likely to provide attenuation to this?